Residency

 For a full list of approved residency programs across the country, please visit CPME Residency Programs.

 Keep in mind that there is no guarantee that graduating podiatric medical students will secure a residency.
-In additional, international students/graduates should begin working with the Office of Academic Support and Institutional Research early on in their academic career to gain important information about how the residency process may differ for those without US citizenship.
+In addition, international students/graduates should discuss their goals with the Office of Academic Support and Institutional Research early on in their academic careers to gain important information about how the residency process may differ for those without US citizenship.